Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 - Frequency – If the abuse happened repeatedly or regularly, we can argue for more compensation.
 This is because not only is long-standing abuse very traumatic, but it also suggests that GRF and the San Diego County Probation Department were not providing adequate supervision.

-- Supporting Evidence – To make a case, we must have strong evidence.
+- Supporting Evidence – To make a case, a law firm must have strong evidence.
 This can include medical records, interviews with other girls who were at GRF, testimony from guards, incident reports, and expert testimony.
 While you don’t have to have previously complained about the abuse or filed a police report, this can support your claim.

 - Negligence or Cover-Up—If it can be proven that GRF knew about the abuse but did nothing to stop it, the court may award treble punitive damages.
 We can demonstrate this through evidence such as previous investigations, complaints, and personnel records.